-The audit of the accompanying individual nonshared governmental fund financial statements of the State of Illinois, Department of Employment Security (Department) was performed by E. C. Ortiz & Co., LLP.
+The audits of the accompanying individual nonshared governmental funds financial statements of the State of Illinois, Department of Employment Security (Department) were performed by E. C. Ortiz & Co., LLP.

-Based on their audits, the auditors expressed unqualified opinions on the Department's individual nonshared governmental fund financial statements.
+Based on their audits, the auditors expressed unqualified opinions on the Department's individual nonshared governmental funds financial statements.